 City or nature?
 My girlfriend likes to call me a concrete kid.
 So yeah, city.

 Popular site or off the beaten path?
 I’m in between.
 Peace and isolation are okay in small doses.
 Too much separation can get boring.
 Long lines of selfie-takers are not my jam either.
-I prefer 2nd tier or less popular places vs. ones everyone flocks to: Slovenia vs. Austria, Bucharest vs. Budapest, Black Sea vs. Mediterranean Sea.
+I prefer 2nd tier or less popular places vs. ones everyone flocks to Slovenia vs. Austria, Bucharest vs. Budapest, the Black Sea vs. the Mediterranean Sea.